Ashy Heron

 Tree frog

 A frog that climbs trees?
-Yes, it also exists in Normandy.
-In fact the tree frog is not very rare but knows how to be discreet.
-You can nevertheless enjoy its love songs by walking in the evening in the spring by soft nights, around the "stork's plot".
-At this period the males gather in choir in order to increase the range of their song and thus attract the females of the surroundings.
+Yes, it exists in Normandy too.
+In fact, the tree frog is not very rare, but it's very discreet.
+Nevertheless, you can enjoy its love songs on an evening stroll around the "Stork Plot" in the mild spring nights.
+At this time of year, the males gather in a choir to increase the range of their song and attract females from the surrounding area.

 Observation: April to October